katydid/testsuite/Readme.md

 This will then generate files in the `./tests/json/test_name` folder:

-  - `relapse.txt` containing the relapse expression as a string.
+  - `relapse.txt` containing the validator expression as a string.
-  - `relapse.xml` containing an xml serialized relapse abstract syntax tree.
-This is for new implementations of relapse which have not implemented a parser for the grammar yet.
+  - `relapse.xml` containing an xml serialized validator abstract syntax tree.
+This is for new implementations of the validator which have not implemented a parser for the grammar yet.
-  - `relapse.json` containing a json serialized relapse abstract syntax tree.
-This is for new implementations of relapse which have not implemented a parser for the grammar yet.
+  - `relapse.json` containing a json serialized validator abstract syntax tree.
+This is for new implementations of the validator which have not implemented a parser for the grammar yet.
   - `valid.json` containing the valid json input.

 ### Adding a Protocol Buffer Test

-Create a new proto file `./gen-relapse-tests/my.proto` with your protobuf definition.
+Create a new proto file `./gen-validator-tests/my.proto` with your protobuf definition.
 This should use [gogoprotobuf](https://github.com/gogo/protobuf), since we require a generated Description method that returns a FileDescriptorSet.

 Here is an example: